divaricatum/cl-faq/README.md

 <span id="s6q4"></span>

-### How is heap placement determined and what can go wrong?
+### Q. How is heap placement determined and what can go wrong?

 When Allegro CL starts up, space must be found for the following:

   - The Lisp heap.
 This is where Lisp data is stored.
 This heap may be moved or shrunk in order to fit into available memory at startup.
   - The Aclmalloc heap.
 This is where space allocated by aclmalloc is located, along with the value of certain C variables.
 Note that Aclmalloc heap is an unfortunate name because it is not directly related to C and is, in